 According to its website, GAI provides healthcare “business offices with solutions in all stages of the revenue cycle.”
 GAI states that it “brings the highest levels of commitment possible to…client…challenges; …understands the unique nature of healthcare receivables; and brings…vast experience and resources to achieve the common goal of reduced receivables, patient satisfaction, and… innovative solutions for improving workflows.”

-GAI’s main focus is on first-party collection and billing services, but GAI also provides third-party collection services.
+Gragil Associates’ main focus is on first-party collection and billing services, but GAI also provides third-party collection services for healthcare providers.
 Their full range of services also includes pre-collection services; bad debt collections; skip tracing; credit bureau reporting; staffing assistance and training; and “patient-friendly statement” services.

 The GAI website does not offer any detailed information about their collection practices or regulatory compliance policies.
 GAI cites its affiliation with several professional associations, including the Healthcare Financial Management Association (HFMA); the International Association of Credit and Collection Professionals (ACA International); the New England Collectors Association (NECA); the American Association of Healthcare Administrative Management (AAHAM); and the Massachusetts Association of Patient Account Management (MAPAM).

 The GAI website is essentially client-facing.
 The home page includes a Client Site tab that allows healthcare providers to access information about patient billing and collection activity.
 Their website provides an online payment portal for patients and a Forms tab with links to downloadable forms for authorizing the release of healthcare information and for authorizing financial activity.
 However, there are no links or references to consumer protection resources, laws, or enforcement agencies anywhere on the site.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm